Iqaluit: Waste and water treatment

-The city's infrastructure is stressed by growth and lack of means to upgrade.
+The city's infrastructure is stressed by growth and a lack of means to upgrade.
 Waste from the city is disposed of into an open air dump on Akilliq Drive (West 40) located south of the city.

 Although the city has water treatment facilities, raw sewage from the city is often dumped untreated into nearby Frobisher Bay.

 As the dump has reached capacity, the city plans to open a second dump 9 km north of the city.
 Iqaluit does not have a recycling program in place; all recyclable materials are sent into the waste stream.

-In October 2021, residents of Iqaluit, experienced a water crisis when their tap water was found to be contaminated with fuel.
+In October 2021, residents of Iqaluit experienced a water crisis when their tap water was found to be contaminated with fuel.
 The contamination was traced to a decades-old underground fuel tank that had leaked into the city's water supply.
 The crisis led to a state of emergency, with residents relying on bottled water and water from nearby rivers for drinking, cooking, and other daily needs.
 The situation highlighted the challenges of providing safe and reliable water services in remote and Arctic communities.